RowyHere/meva-bot/TERMS OF SERVICE.md

 - Hatalar veya benzerleri ortaya çıkarsa, bunlar derhal bildirilmelidir.
 - Bot sadece yasal amaçlar için kullanılmalıdır.
 - Bot herhangi bir şekilde adil bir şekilde kullanılmazsa, bot yasağı ile sonuçlanabilir.

+# Terms of Use
+After using Meva or being invited to a server, you automatically agree to the bot's terms of service.

+# 1. What does the bot offer?
+The bot is an English giveaway bot.
+It offers you many commands to quickly and easily create giveaways.

+# 2. What are the requirements for using the bot?
+- Each user can use the bot without paying any cost and the like.
+- The bot cannot be spammed or exploited.
+- If errors or the like occur, they should be reported immediately.
+- The bot should only be used for legal purposes.
+- If the bot is not used fairly in any way, it may result in a bot ban.